pts/pts-xtiny/README.txt

 """""""""""""""""""""""""""""""""""""""""""""""""""""""
 Yes, it works with or without `xtiny ... -nostartfiles', with 0 overhead.

+You can specify -nostartfiles, but it's generally not needed, because even if you don't specify it, your definition of _start will take precedence over the definition in the pts-xtiny libc.

 Q33.
 How do I get rid of the pts-xtiny libc in my executable?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Specify `xtiny ... -nodefaultlibs' or `xtiny ... -nostdlib', these GCC flags